AGU-Data/agu-data.github.io/_resources/Introduction-to-Open-Science-AGU.md

 This is achieved by following three requirements:

-* Depositing the data and software in a community accepted, trusted repository, as appropriate, and preferably with a DOI
+* Depositing the data and software in a **community accepted, trusted repository**, as appropriate, and preferably with a DOI

-* Including an Availability Statement as a separate paragraph in the Open Research section explaining to the reader where and how to access the data and software
+* Including an **Availability Statement** as a separate paragraph in the Open Research section explaining to the reader where and how to access the data and software

-* Including citation(s) to the deposited data and software, in the Reference Section.
+* **Including citation(s)** to the deposited data and software, in the Reference Section.

 Next, you’ll craft a sample Data Availability Statement for your own dataset or a paper in your field using AGU guidance.